RealLukeMartin/drupal8tester/README.md

 *This is a copy of drupal 8.
-Primarily for use in Drupal Provisoning and Hosting Platforms.*
+Using for testing Hosting Platforms.*

 CONTENTS OF THIS FILE